CONSENSUS AVG

 Key Insights

 "When J.P.
-Morgan raises a forecast by $1,200 in a single revision, they're not just predicting the market—they're potentially creating it through cascade effects."
+Morgan raises a forecast by $1,200 in a single revision, they're not just predicting the market—they're potentially locking in consensus through anchor effects."

-"The sequential pattern of Wall Street upgrades following J.P.
-Morgan's revision exhibits classic information cascade characteristics: rapid belief updates, narrative convergence, and declining diversity."
+"The sequential pattern of Wall Street upgrades—MS, DB, UBS, then JPM—exhibits classic information cascade characteristics: escalating revision magnitude, narrative convergence, and declining diversity."

 "A Consensus Density Index of 0.87 means 87% of forecast variance is explained by directional agreement—this is dangerous homogeneity masquerading as diverse price targets."

 "The real question isn't whether J.P.
-Morgan is right about $6,300 gold—it's whether other institutions updated their forecasts based on independent analysis or cascade-driven social learning."
+Morgan is right about $6,300 gold—it's whether the preceding upgrade wave reflects independent analysis or cascade-driven social learning, and whether mixing year-end targets with bull-case scenarios inflates apparent consensus."

 Problem Statement